Richard Haking: Plan

 Three quarter length portrait of Lieutenant General Sir Richard Haking in uniform, seated with his legs crossed and his hands resting in his lap, March 1917.

 Haking suggested a First Army attack towards Fromelles, not towards Lille as originally planned.
-John Bourne wrote, "…that (Fromelles) took place at all owed most to the ambition and willingness of Haking to carry it out, and his unshakeable confidence that it would work.
+John Bourne wrote, "...that (Fromelles) took place at all owed most to the ambition and willingness of Haking to carry it out, and his unshakeable confidence that it would work.
 Fromelles is difficult to justify as the point for an attack, even a feint attack" as it was flat ground, broken up by water obstacles and overlooked by Aubers Ridge.
-Fromelles lay near the boundary of the Second Army and the First Army, opening the possibility of participation by the Second Army, whose GOC, Herbert Plumer, was reluctant to stage a diversion at Ypres or Messines.
+Fromelles lay near the boundary of the Second Army and the First Army, opening the possibility of participation by the Second Army, whose GOC, General Sir Herbert Plumer, was reluctant to stage a diversion at Ypres or Messines.
 Haking's plan did not take into account the earlier failure on the same ground in May 1915.

-Haking "was most optimistic" about the upcoming Somme offensive (Millward War Diary, 22 June 1916).
-At a conference with his corps commanders (8 July) Charles Monro (GOC First Army) said that the Battle of the Somme was progressing "favourably" but ordered Haking to prepare a plan on the assumption that he was to be assisted by a division of the Second Army and some extra artillery (on the same day the 4th Australian Division was ordered south to the Somme but instructed to leave behind its artillery).
-Haking presented a scheme to Monro (9 July) for a two-division attack over a front of 4200 yd, aiming to capture part of Aubers−Fromelles Ridge, which lay a mile or so behind the German line.
+Haking "was most optimistic" about the Somme offensive (Millward War Diary, 22 June 1916).
+At a conference with his corps commanders on 8 July, General Sir Charles Monro (GOC First Army and formerly Haking's superior as GOC 2nd Division, in which the latter's 5th Brigade was serving, in the early days of the war) said that the Battle of the Somme was progressing "favourably" but ordered Haking to prepare a plan on the assumption that he was to be assisted by a division of the Second Army and some extra artillery (on the same day the 4th Australian Division was ordered south to the Somme but instructed to leave behind its artillery).
+Haking presented a scheme to Monro on 9 July for a two-division attack over a front of 4200 yd, to capture part of Aubers−Fromelles Ridge, which lay a mile or so behind the German line.
 Monro rejected the plan in favour of a Canadian attack at Vimy Ridge but after pressure from GHQ – caused by the movement of German reserves from Lille to the Somme sector – informed Haking on 13 July that it was to go ahead.